efecan0/binaryrpc-framework/README.md

 git clone https://github.com/efecan0/binaryrpc-framework.git --recurse-submodules cd binaryrpc

+# 2. Configure the build
 cmake --preset release

-# 4. Build the library
+# 3. Build the library
 cmake --build build --config Release

+# 4. Install the library
+#    You can specify a prefix directory by appending --prefix=INSERT_YOUR_DIRECTORY
+cmake --install build --config Release
 ```

 ### 3. Using BinaryRPC in Your Own Project